-I have also completed the original dashboard with all original switches etc. Luckily the white faced instruments was there, even if the rest was replaced with aftermarket parts.
+The Morgan was used for quite a few years, and I did a lot of work with it.
+The interior was been completed in a simple manner, since it would be removed when the new body was completed.
+The dashboard was completed with all original switches and gauges.
+Luckily the white faced instruments was there, even if the rest was replaced with aftermarket parts.
 The revcounter is new, bought from Melvyn Rutter.
 I was lucky to obtain one, after all the revcounter is the most important piece of kit installed in any sportscar.

 At last, new instrument panel and switches...

-I have used the car for quite a few miles in the recent years now, and is really happy with it.
+The car was used for quite a few miles, and I was really happy with it.
 The car drives fantastic.
-It is wind, noise and smells of car engine all around when I drive it.
+It is wind, noise and smells of car engine all around when driving.
 The bumpers was supplied by Knut Hallan, the friendly Norwegian importer of Morgan's.
 These made the car look way better than without.
 I was lucky to obtain these original and not repro parts.
 They have a few scratches, but not many.
 Decicions now is if I should replace or re-chrome them.
 I guess they will be used till I find a very nice new set.

 The years first spin in May 2001...